skohub-io/skohub-webhook/README.md

 ### Test the `/build` endpoint

-Here is an example Curl to test the image endpoint with `SECRET=ThisIsATest`:
+Here is an example Curl to test the build endpoint with `SECRET=ThisIsATest`:

 ```bash
 curl --request POST \